marier-nico/dotfiles/README.md

 edit the commands for your own shell, or switch to fish!

 To install my configurations, you just have to clone this repo and run `./install`.
-I recomment checking the `install.conf.yaml` file before blindly installing because it will expect specific directories to exist which you might not have.
+I recommend checking the `install.conf.yaml` file before blindly installing because it will expect specific directories to exist which you might not have.
 Also it's good practice not to run random commands you find.